kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/2021-03-02-MonCompleted.md

 ![properties](https://i.imgur.com/1UQsWMO.png)

 We walked through a [tutorial](https://www.tynker.com/play/za-tutorial/60342b84e25d447d91562ac6-556329XkLKUhN7.xk1aXOsgIZT3cEk) that explains it in detail.
 The homework is to work through the tutorial again on your own, and try to add something new.
-Here is what it should look like in the end.
+Here is what it should look like in the end (press s to shoot, and right arrow to move closer).
+As you can see, the zombie comes back!!

 <iframe width="660" height="408" src="//www.tynker.com/ide/embedded?p=603420aac319be37a801ac98&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>{: .jsgif}